 The staff of the Center for the Study of Intelligence, working in collaboration with collector and historian H. Keith Melton, established this exhibit in 1997 as part of the CIA's 50th anniversary celebration.
 "The Cold War: Fifty Years of Silent Conflict" exhibit showcases some of Melton’s 10,000 clandestine espionage artifacts from the United States, the former Soviet Union, and East Germany.
 These artifacts are currently on loan by Melton.

-For more than 50 years, the Directorate of Intelligence (DI) has informed US presidents and other policymakers about the world in which they live.
-DI analysts have evaluated “raw” information relating to national security and turned it into “finished” intelligence, from current to long-range, written as brief reports or as in-depth studies.
-The DI has covered crises and confrontations, produced timely insights available nowhere else, and put them into the right hands.
-In November 2002, the DI and the CIA Museum opened the only exhibit on intelligence analysis in the country to commemorate the DI’s 50th anniversary.
+For more than 50 years, the Directorate of Analysis (DA) has informed US presidents and other policymakers about the world in which they live.
+DA analysts have evaluated “raw” information relating to national security and turned it into “finished” intelligence, from current to long-range, written as brief reports or as in-depth studies.
+The DA has covered crises and confrontations, produced timely insights available nowhere else, and put them into the right hands.
+In November 2002, the DA and the CIA Museum opened the only exhibit on intelligence analysis in the country to commemorate the DA’s 50th anniversary.